AIwarenessStarted in August 2021

 Since targeted phishing on employees is a persistent and hard-to-solve challenge we believe that cooperation between the PCSI partners can bring us one step further.
 Another conclusion that can be drawn from the fact that the most popular method for initial access by APT’s over the past 10 years has been, and still is, spear phishing, is that clearly no market product has fully solved this challenge.

-Investigations in the Explore phase
+Activities in the PoC phase

 This project is part of the trend